Flat Spectrum Radio Quasars as high-energy neutrino sources: High-declination sample

-Only one object listed in Tab.~\ref{tab:matches1} is detected in gamma-rays by FERMI, being listed as positionally associated with a source in the 4FGL-DR4 catalogue (\citealt{Abdollahi2020, Ballet2023}), while a second one (GB6J1125+2610) is indicated only as possible, low confidence, association.
-Therefore, only a small fraction of the FSRQ that are likely associated to a neutrino event seem to be clearly detected in gamma-rays.
+From a visual inspection of the spectral energy distribution of these seven objects, determined using the {\it FIRMAMENTO}\footnote{https://firmamento.hosting.nyu.edu/home} tool (\citealt{Giommi2025}), we find that they all have a usual blazar shape, with a synchrotron peak falling at 10$^{13}$-10$^{14}$ Hz, i.e. in the typical range observed in FSRQs.
+Only one object listed in Table~\ref{tab:matches1} was detected in gamma rays by \textit{Fermi}; it is listed as positionally associated with a source in the 4FGL-DR4 catalogue (\citealt{Abdollahi2020, Ballet2023}).
+A second object (GB6J1125+2610) is indicated only as a possible, low-confidence, association.
+Therefore, only a small fraction of the FSRQs that are likely associated with a neutrino event seem to be clearly detected in gamma rays.
 Neutrinos produced via photo-pion interactions are expected to be accompanied by an equivalent emission of $\gamma$-ray photons.
-However, the neutrino production site is likely optically thick to high-energy photons \citep[e.g.][]{Boettcher2019} and, therefore, the gamma-rays produced co-spatially with neutrinos are expected to be strongly absorbed and not detectable.
-In this scenario, the observed $\gamma$-ray emission can be attributed to the leptonic component through the Inverse Compton mechanism.
-FSRQ with a low frequency peak ($<$10$^{13}$-10$^{14}$ Hz) usually have the high-energy hump peaking at energies $\leq$100 MeV, i.e. below the sensitivity of FERMI.
-These blazars could appear weak in FERMI, even if their luminosity at the peak is high.
-Notably, the detection of one (possibly two) sources is consistent with the detection rate of bright FSRQs (flux $>$ 100 mJy) by Fermi, which stands at approximately 40\%.
+However, the neutrino production site is likely optically thick to high-energy photons \citep[e.g.][]{Boettcher2019}, and therefore, the gamma rays produced co-spatially with neutrinos are expected to be strongly absorbed and not detectable.
+In this scenario, the observed $\gamma$-ray emission can be attributed to the leptonic component through the inverse Compton mechanism.
+FSRQs with a low frequency peak ($<$10$^{13}$-10$^{14}$ Hz) usually have the high-energy hump peaking at energies $\leq$100 MeV, i.e. below the sensitivity of \textit{Fermi}.
+These blazars could appear weak in \textit{Fermi}, even if their luminosity at the peak is high.
+Notably, the detection of one (possibly two) sources is consistent with the detection rate of bright FSRQs (flux $>$ 100 mJy) by \textit{Fermi}, which stands at approximately 40\%.

-One of these objects (GB6J1125+2610, aka TXS 1123+264) has been previously indicated as a possible neutrino emitter by \citet{Plavin2020}.
-Interestingly, a study of 20 years of archival VLBI data has detected a significant brightening of the core after the neutrino event (\citealt{Komives2024}).
+One of these objects (GB6J1125+2610, also known as TXS 1123+264) has been previously indicated as a possible neutrino emitter by \citet{Plavin2020}.
+Interestingly, a study of 20 years of archival very long-baseline interferometry (VLBI) data detected a significant brightening of the core after the neutrino event (\citealt{Komives2024}).